supercrafter333/AdminLogin/README.md

 - Login for your Admins, Moderators and other Teammates, for more safety on your server

 ### How to?
-1. Go to the vonfig of AdminLogin
+1. Go to the config of AdminLogin
 2. Go to `config.yml`
 3. Add new entry like the other entrys